odow/SDDP.jl/docs/src/guides/add_a_risk_measure.md

 ### Distributionally robust

-`SDDP.jl` supports two types of distrbutionally robust risk measures: the modified Χ² method of Philpott et al. (2018), and a method based on the Wasserstein distance metric.
+`SDDP.jl` supports two types of distributionally robust risk measures: the modified Χ² method of Philpott et al. (2018), and a method based on the Wasserstein distance metric.